ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 A proxy MAY additionally add ECN markings to signal congestion being experienced on the proxy itself.

+## QUIC Version Independence

+When forwarding mode is enabled, the client and target MAY negotiate any QUIC version, and MAY send packets of that version through the forwarding path.
+The proxy does not know what version they are using, so it can only require that these packets conform to the QUIC invariants for short-header packets ({{?RFC8999}}, Section 5.2).

+QUIC version 1 specifies a Fixed Bit (a.k.a. the "QUIC bit") with a fixed value to support sharing a 5-tuple with other protocols such as DTLS, but the QUIC invariants do not guarantee the value of this bit.
+Accordingly proxies with forwarding mode enabled MUST NOT rely on this bit for protocol identification, and SHOULD send and accept the `grease_quic_bit` transport parameter
+{{?GREASE-QUIC-BIT=RFC9297}} to avoid ossification of the forwarding mode path.

 # Example

 Consider a client that is establishing a new QUIC connection through the proxy.